LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

            plt.pause(1)
            break

-We can examine the observation to see how the view blocking walls effect what the navigation agent can observe.
+We can examine the observation to see how the walls effect what the navigation agent can observe.
 An example state and observation is given below.

 .. figure:: /.images/gridworld_tutorial_maze_navigation.png